Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/install_cloudpanel/guide.en-gb.md

 ---
-title: 'How to install CloudPanel on an OVHcloud VPS or dedicated server'
+title: 'How to install CloudPanel on a VPS or a Dedicated Server'
-excerpt: "Find out how to install the CloudPanel administration interface on an OVHcloud VPS or dedicated server"
+excerpt: "Find out how to install the CloudPanel administration interface on a VPS or a Dedicated Server"
 updated: 2025-12-03
 ---